LucioDerin/numpy-vertex-fitter/docs/SVFsAlgorithm.md

 The $\chi^2$ of the fit is minimized iteratively with the Newton-Raphson method.
 The iterative minimization ends when the maximum iteration number is reached or when the vertex update is smaller than a tolerance threshold (`eps` in the class constructor):
 $$|v_{t+1} - v_t|<\varepsilon$$

+> :memo: <br>
-> :memo: To avoid stopping the fit if one iteration is randomly stuck, the fit is actually stopped when the stability criteria is hit 5 times in a row.
+To avoid stopping the fit if one iteration is randomly stuck, the fit is actually stopped when the stability criteria is hit 5 times in a row.